khoa-nd-511/rockship/README.md

 - Go to Dashboard to see posts from all users
 - Sign in with Google
 - Once signed in, users can add, edit or delete their posts
-- Users can only see Edit and Delete buttons the post is theirs.
+- Users can only see Edit and Delete buttons if the post is theirs.

 ### What I did for the project